menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Leasburg is generally considered to be a blue-collar town.
-50.00% of the Leasburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Leasburg is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Leasburg is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Leasburg who work in sales jobs (14.41%), healthcare suport services (6.78%), and management occupations (5.93%).

 Setting & Lifestyle